efrecon/withstander/README.md

 also be used in expressions.
 These statistics are inline with the statistics provided by the `docker stats` command, and are, at present:

-* `cpuPercent` total instantaneous CPU usage (for all CPUs alloted to the container).
+- `cpuPercent` total instantaneous CPU usage (for all CPUs alloted to the container).
-* `mem` total number of memory used (in bytes), this is an alias for `memory_stats.usage`.
+- `mem` total number of memory used (in bytes), this is an alias for `memory_stats.usage`.
-* `memLimit`, memory limit in number of bytes, this is an alias for `memory_stats.limit`.
+- `memLimit`, memory limit in number of bytes, this is an alias for `memory_stats.limit`.
-* `memPercent` the percentage of memory used by the process right now.
+- `memPercent` the percentage of memory used by the process right now.
-* `rx` and `tx` the number of bytes received and sent on all interfaces alloted to the container.
+- `rx` and `tx` the number of bytes received and sent on all interfaces alloted to the container.

 ### Expressions

-Given the statistics described above and how they are represented above, withstandard is able to use any syntax that is allowed by the internal Tcl [expr] syntax.
+Given the statistics described above and how they are represented above, withstander is able to use any syntax that is allowed by the internal Tcl [expr] syntax.

   [expr]: https://www.tcl.tk/man/tcl/TclCmd/expr.htm